RemitaNet/remita-ios-sdk/README.md

 # 2.0         TRY IT NOW

-You should invoke the RemitaInlinePaymentSDK.getInstance() at any point when making payment:
+You should invoke paymentGateway: RemitaPaymentGateway = RemitaPaymentGateway() then paymentGateway.initiatePayment() with valid parameters at any point when making payment:

 **Sample Code:**